KaranS9271/AI_Snake_Game/ReadMe.md

 ## INSTALL AND RUN PROJECT

+You can download it using

+    pip install -r requirements.txt

 Navigate to the stored folder and run below commands on the terminal:

     python main.py "basic"